garybake/blog/content/2016_07_29_connected-to-the-world.md

 We have the d1 mini and able to run python code on it, yey us!

-The big sell of the ESP8266 is the embeded wifi.
+The big sell of the ESP8266 is the embedded wifi.
 With this entry we'll go through using this with micropython.

 #### Get Connected